SoftwareOutlook/ASEArch-Test-Codes/README.md

 the runtimes are printed together with the values of the grid size, MPI topology and the number of OpenMP thread used.

+Build: Make can be customised with the help of platforms/*inc files.
+       Use platforms/gcc.inc as a template for a quick test on local machine.
+       platforms/cray-xe6.inc shows a customisation for a
+       system with mutiple compilers accesible via module.

 Usage description:

 The following flags can be used to set the grid sized and other run parameters: